 “The world doesn’t need another 5-minute listicle.
 You can do better than that, and you’ll be rewarded for it if you do.”

 17. “Begin with very small, attainable goals and commit to incremental steps that’ll help you build momentum over time.” – Steli Efti, Close

 During our interview and throughout the years I’ve gotten to work with Steli at Close, he’s cultivated a major bias toward action when it comes to launching products, releasing new features, kicking off marketing campaigns and even publishing new content on the blog.
 His proactivity with content creation has helped the Close team reach millions in annual revenue for their CRM—driven largely from content that ranks high in organic search.

-When asked to share his best blogging advice for those trying to gain traction on the side of their day jobs, here's what Steli has to say:
+When asked to share his best blogging tips and advice for those trying to gain traction on the side of their day jobs, here’s what Steli has to say:

 “So get started, and think more about how you can spend 15 minutes every day on this.
 How can you do this for the next four years?
 And then believe in the process.
 If you spend 15 – 20 minutes, seven days a week, for four years—in four years from now, you’re going to know a lot more.
 You’re going to be doing something.”

 “Think in small, incremental steps that build momentum.
 If you start now, in two or three years from now, you might be in a really great place.
 If you’re faster than that, awesome.
 But if you’re not – you know how many people have been thinking about starting a side hustle for the last ten years of their life?
 If they’d just started four or five years ago, they’d still be worlds apart from where they are now.”